 Q. Where is Callaghan Country?
 A. Callaghan Country is located in the Southern Coast Mountains of British Columbia, Canada.
 Just 110 km (68 miles) north of Vancouver and 20 km (12.4 miles) southwest of world-famous Whistler Resort, Callaghan Country’s base is directly adjacent to Whistler Olympic Park – venue for all of the Nordic and ski jumping events for the 2010 Olympic and Paralympic Winter Games.

 Q. Where is Callaghan Lodge?
 A. 12.5km (7.7 miles) from the main staging area, in the Upper Callaghan Valley.

 Q. How do I get from Whistler to the Callaghan Country staging area?
 A. From Whistler, head south west on Highway 99 back towards Vancouver.
 Approximately 13km (8 miles) from Whistler Village, turn right off Highway 99 onto the Callaghan Valley Access Road.
 Follow the main route about 8.5 km.
 Immediately before the entrance to Whistler Olympic Park, you will see our banner on your left.
 Turn left, cross over a bridge and follow the signs into our base facility.

-For those who don’t wish to ski to and from the lodge, we can provide a return snowmobile transfer for $120.00 per person (plus tax, price is based on double riding).
-On Saturdays and Sundays, a one –way shuttle is also available.
-It takes about 45 minutes to reach the lodge by snowmobile, subject to weather and trail conditions.
+For those who don’t wish to ski to and from the lodge, we can provide a return snowmobile transfer for $120.00 per person (plus tax, price is based on double riding) or consider one of our specialized escape packages available.

 Q. What time will my luggage be transferred to the lodge?
 A. The luggage transfer departs from the Callaghan Country base promptly at 1:00pm.
 Please be sure to arrive at the base no later than 12:30pm if you wish to take advantage of the service.